Water occupies 71% of the Earths surface, leaving us with only 29% of dry land to occupy. Why limit your operations area to only 29% of the planet?

 While the Ariel Mark2 has a significant role to fill, Drone America’s concept for the Ariel series also includes a larger production Ariel Scooper Drone™ UAS designed to fly preventative fire suppression missions.
 The Ariel Scooper Drone™ is adept at chasing storms providing live tracking of lightning strike locations with pin point accurate thermal image scans of each strike.
 In the event of a flareup the mission commander has the ability to deploy the Ariel as an initial air attack to suppress potential wild fires before they start.
 The Ariel Scooper Drone™ would have an 1,000 Gal 8,500 lbs. payload capacity, day and night capability.
 Designed as part of a squadron the Ariel Scooper Drone™ would provide autonomous fire attack and water scooping is our goal, where early detection and early suppression save lives, property and money.

-The Ariel system can also be used to transport Oil, Diesel even water to remote locations when not being utilized as a Fire Bomber.
-The Ariel Unmanned Aircraft System is currently available for special order, please contact us for further information.
+The Ariel system can also be used to transport oil, diesel even water and dry supplies to remote locations when not being utilized as a fire air tanker.
+With a wide range of applications available, contact Drone America and lets explore how the Ariel Unmanned Aircraft System can be put to work for you.

 The Ariel is completely modular for ease of storage and field maintenance.
 The main wings and sponsons fold to minimize its footprint to a small mission ready configuration.